-In today’s fast-paced life, we all are struggling with mental stress (psychological health & stress management) in one way or another.
-This stress gradually leads us to depression, anxiety, and sleep problems or even brings us to a point where we can become the cause of serious mental diseases like suicide.
-According to WHO (World Health Organization), in today’s time, 1 out of every 4 people is facing some kind of mental problem.
-Therefore, paying attention to emotional well-being is no longer just an option but has become a necessity for us.
-And today thousands of homes are seen getting ruined due to this problem.
+In today’s fast-paced life, we all struggle with mental stress in one way or another.
+This struggle often leads to depression, anxiety, sleep problems, or even severe conditions like suicidal ideation.
+According to the WHO (World Health Organization), 1 out of every 4 people is facing some kind of mental health challenge.
+Therefore, paying attention to our psychological health is no longer just an option but a necessity.

 1. What is Mental Health?